luca-serra/neural-machine-translation/README.md

 This program is able to automatically translate sentences from French to English using a neural network trained on 10,000 pairs of sentences written in both languages.
 The architecture used is an encoder-decoder LSTM (Long Short-Term Memory) network.

 ## Requirements
-You can install the requirements using `pip install -r requirements.txt`.
+You can install the required packages using `pip install -r requirements.txt`.
+For tensorflow packages, it is better to run `conda install -c conda-forge tensorflow` on an Anaconda prompt.
+Once tensorflow is installed, run `pip install keras`.
+If you do not have Anaconda distribution on your computer, check out [this page](https://www.tensorflow.org/install#anaconda_installation).

 ## Data
 The dataset used is available on the Data folder.
 It is taken from the [ManyThings.org](http://www.manythings.org/anki/) website.
 The dataset contains more than 150,000 pairs of French & English sentences.
 However, for the sake of time in the trial-and-error phase of the program's development, only 10,000 of those were used.